shieldproject/shield/README.md

 JOBS keeps track of desired backup behavior, by marrying a target (the data to backup) with a store (where to send that data), according to a schedule (when to do the backups) and a retention policy (how long to keep the data for).

 JOBS can be annotated by operators to provide context and justification for each job.
-For example, tickets can be called out in the `notes' field to direct people to more information about when the backup job was requested, and why.
+For example, tickets can be called out in the `notes` field to direct people to more information about when the backup job was requested, and why.

 ```sql
 CREATE TABLE jobs (